Does M&A Benefit the Economy?

 Addendum: the deal world today is not just a large-cap, headline-making phenomenon.
 Deal activity across company sizes is robust, both in terms of volume and value, despite cooling somewhat from a recent 2015 peak.
 M&A buyers spend nearly $5 trillion annually, more than $1.5 trillion of it in the US.

-The two primary categories of M&A distinguishes between "strategic" and "financial" buyers.
+The M&A industry generally distinguishes between "strategic" and "financial" buyers.

 Strategic acquisitions involve existing corporations scooping up competitors, new service lines, new brands, or new technology, with the goal of greater vertical integration and the economies of scale and management such integration makes possible.
 "Synergy" is the awful buzzword frequently used to describe big corporations either merging with a similarly sized company, snapping up smaller bolt-on businesses as subsidiaries, or absorbing established companies to fill holes in their product and service offerings.

 Vertical integration, however, comes at a potential price.
 As Rothbard posits in Man, Economy, and State, corporations that become too large and dominant in a field risk losing perspective on profit and loss with regard to their intra-subsidiary transfer pricing, the amount each subsidiary "charges" the others for goods and services.
 Corporate executives who buy up too many similar companies might find themselves with imperfect information about internal profits and losses, and thus (like Soviet planners) become unable to allocate resources and price end goods/services effectively.